Sign up to receive our BISCquick newsletter – our weekly ballot measure roundup!

 BISC is a national, progressive infrastructure organization and the only one working across the many policy, organizing, and political organizations – with local, state, and national players – to defend direct democracy and analyze and support the ballot measure landscape.

 We know direct democracy can be a tool for liberation.
-BISC leverage ballot measures across the United States as part of a larger movement to strengthen democracy, center people of color, queer, low-income, immigrant, indigenous and other marginalized communities, move towards racial equity, build and transform power, and galvanize a new progressive base.
+BISC leverages ballot measures across the United States as part of a larger movement to strengthen democracy, center people of color, queer, low-income, immigrant, indigenous and other marginalized communities, move towards racial equity, build and transform power, and galvanize a new progressive base.

 We lead by supporting the use of ballot measures as a tool for transformational impact, not just in a measure’s outcomes, but at every stage of the ballot measure process—from policy development, signature gathering, civic engagement, the campaign itself, implementation and beyond.
 We believe in movement building and empowerment, bringing communities into the work and leaving lasting infrastructure for continued social change.